Stay At Home Educator

 FAQ About Teaching a Camping Preschool Theme

 Teaching preschoolers about camping is fun and easy.
 Use simple items like flashlights and lights off to read in the dark.
 Or do marshmallow experiments or use them to make patterns (see the math section below).
-Incorporate nature walks and look for new and exciting living and non-living things outside.
+Incorporate nature walks in the great outdoors and look for new and exciting living and non-living things outside.

 A camping preschool theme can teach us great skills… everything from teamwork (building a pretend fire together) to respect for nature and the beauty of our world.
 Children can learn new songs, engage in collaborative and dramatic play, and we can use the camping theme to infuse academics, like math and literacy.